By Melissa Baker/Nirbho Atma Kaur

 Grandma Alice died in October 2018 in a peaceful sleep.

-Our son, who will be born in January 2019, will know his Great Grandmother through the wonderful memories we share with him.
+Our son, who was born in January 2019, will know his Great Grandmother through the wonderful memories we share with him.
 The summer I spent caring for her will forever be remembered in my heart.

 “You are here to serve, here to lift, here to grace, here to give hope and action, to give the very deep love of your soul to all those who are in need.” -Yogi Bhajan